xylee95/MD-PGT/README.md

 - Verify path=[state]

 # Bugs to fix:
-- Include optimizer namestring in animation generated
+- decentralized agents not doing very well in high-D and low-D non-convex, add entropy bonus
+- implement gridworld

 # Notes:
 - For convex functions (quadratic and sphere), reward of -F(x) works well